devOTTO/DevNote/README.md

-# WordBook
+# DevNote
-Personal wordbook about IT with a bird's eye view.
+Personal dev note about IT with a bird's eye view.